vlazo1214/pl0-Compiler/README.md

 3. To compile a single test and produce its assembly instructions, such as `hw4-vmtest1.myvi`, place the test case into the main folder and run the command `make hw4-vmtest1.myvi`
 4. To generate the code for the assembly instructions, run the command `make hw4-vmtest1.myvo`

-Credits to Dr. Leavens for providing the problem statement and multiple auxialiary files.
+Credits to Dr. Leavens for providing the problem statement and multiple auxiliary files.